From BIM to CIM: how to manage buildings, infrastructures and entire cities with virtual and interactive 3D models

-However, technological advances over the years have brought significant improvements and the use of BIM has become a common practice for companies and AEC professionals thanks also to collaborative tools and BIM management system that facilitate teamwork.
+However, technological advances over the years have brought significant improvements and the use of BIM has become a common practice for companies and AEC professionals thanks also to collaborative tools and municipal asset management software that facilitate teamwork.

 CIM will also become more and more present in the practice of professionals and it is essential to keep up with the continuous technological and methodological evolutions of the construction world.

 Like BIM, CIM is more of a process than a software.
 It involves project planning through to construction, operation and maintenance, taking into account the management of costs, operations and the project as a whole.

 BIM and CIM are processes used to improve workflows, information sharing and management of the entire lifecycle of a construction.